wbreeze/wind_and_water/tengo-necesito.md

 To overhaul fresh water foot pump in galley
 - whale pump repair kit or overhaul kit

-To arrange fresh water collection station
+To overhaul potable water supply from tanks
+- PEX (polyethelene) blue OR FDA or NSF-61 PVC, opaque preferred, fabric reinforced.
+Inside diameters and lengths unknown, need measure from existing.

+For seawater to head.
+The head doesn't need potable water.
+- Extend existing hose to seawater through-hull under the galley sink.
+- T from this hose out of the bilge up to the watermaker

+To arrange fresh water collection station.
+Rethink the direct to tank idea.
+It's risky because a splash of seawater or other contamination running into the scupper could ruin the whole tank full.
+Maybe better to collect, test, and pass along a gallon at a time.
+Direct to tank would only be useful in no-wind tropical kinds of downpours, which might be enough reason to have it.
+Or not.
-- 5/8" id water hose
+- 5/8" id water hose (PEX or approved PVC)
 - five ninety degree turn ball valves
 - three T's
 - two elbows
+- T fitting to supply line of one of the tanks

 To enable the windlass
 - gypsy for G4 5/16" chain, that fits a one inch shaft
 - wrench to change gypsy

 To keep the sink drains quiet at night
-- 1-3/4" black hard rubber stoppers (two or four)
+- 1-3/4" black hard rubber stoppers for galley (two or four)
-- 1-1/4" black hard rubber stoppers (one or two)
+- 1-1/4" black hard rubber stoppers for head (one or two)

 To finish repairing stern anchor mount
 - 10mm or 7/16" or 13/32" socket and driver